Over the last few years I’ve become more and more interested in ways to stay healthy and lead a healthier lifestyle.

 I’m currently trying different essential oils to help me sleep better.
 It’s the one area of life that I am finding particularly challenging at the moment.

 Meditation doesn’t mean sitting crossed legged whilst chanting.
 It’s just about taking the time to do something that quietens your mind.
 Whether that’s cooking, gardening or sitting quietly it doesn’t matter.
 What is known to be important is to spend some part of the day relaxing and quietening the mind.
 Obviously, it’s good for your mental health but there is some suggestion that it benefits your microbiome too.

 I use the Headspace meditation app daily after dropping the kids at school and before starting work.
 It’s important, like any of these things to find a regular time to do it so that it becomes a habit.

-Anyway, I hope you found that useful?
+Anyway, I hope you found my tips for a living a healthier lifestyle useful?
 I’d love to hear your views on this.
-I’d also love to see you at my introduction to essential oils class.

 In case you’d like to do any further reading on what I’ve written I’d recommend The Dental Diet by Dr Steven Lin , The Doctor’s Kitchen podcast by Dr Rupy Aujla and Feel Better Live More podcast by Dr Chatterjee.